Written by CorpsAfrica/Malawi Volunteer Ms. Eliza Chanika

-Coronavirus has hit the world with approximately millions of people infected, thousands dead and hundreds of new cases daily.
-People are living in fear with schools, markets and churches closed.
-Mobility is restricted unless you are in the category of those permitted, like health workers, fire fighters or the police.
-People are desperate, scared and afraid of the virus.
-Just few days ago, the President of Malawi issued a 21-day lockdown to try to control the spread and maybe it will not hit Malawi hard.
-Markets now are busy places with everyone running up and down trying to get enough food for his family in preparation for the lockdown coming in few days.
+Coronavirus has hit the world with approximately millions of people infected, thousands dead, and hundreds of new cases daily.
+People are living in fear with schools, markets, and churches closed.
+Mobility is restricted unless you are in the category of those permitted, like health workers, firefighters, or the police.
+People are desperate, scared, and afraid of the virus.
+Just a few days ago, the President of Malawi issued a 21-day lockdown to try to control the spread and maybe it will not hit Malawi hard.
+Markets now are busy places with everyone running up and down trying to get enough food for his family in preparation for the lockdown coming in a few days.

 The virus has indeed disturbed our daily routines and soon it will shake our economy.
 My community is among the affected.
 Every now and then I see people running up and down, discussing the virus, sharing their fears, worries and concerns.
 One day, as I was seated under the mango tree, one of the students I was teaching at the local community day secondary school passed by.
 We had a conversation and it was like this:

 “Will schools open again?
 Will we be able to play football again and engage in our club ?”